 No special preparation is needed for this test.

 The test is done to find out whether a person has ever been infected with oral or genital herpes.
 It looks for antibodies to herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).
+An antibody is a substance made by the body's immune system when it detects harmful substances such as the herpes virus.
 This test does not detect the virus itself.

 A negative (normal) test usually means you have not been infected with HSV-1 or HSV-2.